thousandbrainsproject/tbp.plot/src/tbp/interactive/tutorials/simple_visualization/tutorial.md

 ## Part 5: Add the MLH Visualizer

-In Part 4 we added the ground-truth mesh and used `WidgetUpdater` with multiple updaters inside a single widget.
+In Part 4, we added the ground-truth mesh and used `WidgetUpdater` with multiple updaters inside a single widget.
-In this final part we add the MLH visualizer.
+In this final part, we add the MLH visualizer.
-Conceptually it is very similar to the ground-truth widget, it listens to the same topics and renders a mesh.
+Conceptually, it is very similar to the ground-truth widget; it listens to the same topics and renders a mesh.
 Instead of loading the episode’s ground-truth target, it reads the model’s current best hypothesis (MLH) at the selected step and renders that object plus a small marker at the MLH location.

 We will follow the same two-step approach as before.
-First we add the widget to `InteractivePlot.create_widgets()`.
+First, we add the widget to `InteractivePlot.create_widgets()`.
 Then we implement the `MlhMeshWidgetOps` class.

 ### Add the MLH Widget to `InteractivePlot`